klateralus/try_open_chat/README.md

 To test the chat start the file called `run_assistant.bat`.

-`run_assistant.bat` will install all the necessary python modules and then well start the chat ui.
+`run_assistant.bat` will install all the necessary python modules in the same folder and then well start the chat ui.
 When you're done with testing, `run_assistant.bat` will clean up the temporal files, only leaving settings intact.

 To use open chat gpt you need to have an API key.